fanweng/MIT-6.828-OS-Engineering/lectures/lec04-shell-os.md

    ( echo a ; echo b ) > x
    what's the mechanism that avoids overwriting?

-UNIX system call observations
+## IV.
+UNIX System Call Observations

+### `fork`/`exec` split

-* The fork/exec split looks wasteful -- fork() copies mem, exec() discards. why not e.g. pid = forkexec(path, argv, fd0, fd1) ?
+It looks that the `fork`/`exec` split is wasteful - `fork()` copies memory, `exec()` discards.
+Why not `pid = forkexec(path, argv, fd0, fd1)`?

-  the fork/exec split is useful:
+Actually the `fork`/`exec` split is useful:

-    fork(); I/O redirection; exec()
-      or fork(); complex nested command; exit.
-      as in ( cmd1 ; cmd2 ) | cmd3
+* the split allows more freedom on the operations: `fork()`; I/O redirection; `exec()` or `fork()`; complex nested command; exit.
+As in `(cmd1 ; cmd2 ) | cmd3`.
-    fork() alone: parallel processing
+    - `fork()` alone: parallel processing
-    exec() alone: /bin/login ... exec("/bin/sh")
+    - `exec()` alone: /bin/login ... exec("/bin/sh")

-  fork is cheap for small programs -- on my machine:
+* fork is cheap for small programs - on some machine:
-    fork+exec takes 400 microseconds (2500 / second)
+    - fork+exec takes 400 microseconds (2500 / second)
-    fork alone takes 80 microseconds (12000 / second)
+    - fork alone takes 80 microseconds (12000 / second)
-    some tricks are involved -- you'll implement them in jos!
+    - some tricks are involved -- you'll implement them in jos!

-* The file descriptor design:
+### File descriptor design

 * FDs are a level of indirection
     - a process's real I/O environment is hidden in the kernel
     - preserved over fork and exec
     - separates I/O setup from use
     - imagine writefile(filename, offset, buf size)

 * FDs help make programs more general purpose: don't need special cases for files vs console vs pipe

-* Philosophy: small set of conceptually simple calls that combine well e.g. fork(), open(), dup(), exec() command-line design has a similar approach ls | wc -l
+### Philosophy: small set of conceptually simple calls that combine well

-* Why must kernel support pipes -- why not have sh simulate them, e.g. ls > tempfile ; wc -l < tempfile

-* System call interface simple, just ints and char buffers.  why not have open() return a pointer reference to a kernel file object?
+* E.g. fork(), open(), dup(), exec()

+* command-line design has a similar approach: `ls | wc -l`

+### Why system call designed like this?

-* The core UNIX system calls are ancient; have they held up well? yes; very successful and evolved well over many years
-  history: design caters to command-line and s/w development
-    system call interface is easy for programmers to use command-line users like named files, pipelines, &c important for development, debugging, server maintenance but the UNIX ideas are not perfect: programmer convenience is often not very valuable for system-call API programmers use libraries e.g. Python that hide sys call details apps may have little to do with files &c, e.g. on smartphone some UNIX abstractions aren't very efficient
-      fork() for multi-GB process is very slow
+The core UNIX system calls are ancient; have they held up well?
+Yes, very successful and evolved well over many years history: design caters to command-line and s/w development system call interface is easy for programmers to use command-line users like named files, pipelines, &c important for development, debugging, server maintenance but the UNIX ideas are not perfect: programmer convenience is often not very valuable for system-call API programmers use libraries e.g. Python that hide syscall details apps may have little to do with files &c, e.g. on smartphone some UNIX abstractions aren't very efficient fork() for multi-GB process is very slow FDs hide specifics that may be important:

-      FDs hide specifics that may be important e.g. block size for on-disk files
+* e.g. block size for on-disk files
-        e.g. timing and size of network messages so there has been lots of work on alternate plans sometimes new system calls and abstractions for existing UNIX-like kernels sometimes entirely new approaches to what a kernel should do ask "why this way? wouldn't design X be better?"
+* e.g. timing and size of network messages

-OS organization
+## V. OS organization

-* main goal: isolation
+### Main goal: isolation

-  * Processors provide user/kernel mode
+#### Processors provide user/kernel mode

-     kernel mode: can execute "privileged" instructions
+* kernel mode: can execute "privileged" instructions
-       e.g., setting kernel/user bit
+    - e.g., setting kernel/user bit
-     user mode: cannot execute privileged instructions
+* user mode: cannot execute privileged instructions

-  * Operating system runs in kernel mode
+#### Operating system runs in kernel mode

-    - kernel is "trusted"
+* kernel is "trusted"
-      can set user/kernel bit
+    - can set user/kernel bit
-      direct hardware access
+    - direct hardware access

-  * Applications run in user mode
+#### Applications run in user mode

-    - kernel sets up per-process isolated address space
+* kernel sets up per-process isolated address space
-    - system calls switch between user and kernel mode the application executes a special instruction to enter kernel hardware switches to kernel mode but only at an entry point specified by the kernel
+* system calls switch between user and kernel mode:
+    - the application executes a special instruction to enter kernel
+    - hardware switches to kernel mode
+    - but only at an entry point specified by the kernel

-* What to put in the kernel?
+#### What to put in the kernel?

 * xv6 follows a traditional design: all of the OS runs in kernel mode
     - one big program with file system, drivers, &c
     - this design is called a monolithic kernel
     - kernel interface == system call interface